sharikjavid/kotto/README.md

 #### Imports

-Thanks to Deno's module loader, which supports importing from URLs, you only need one import to get started.
-Add this to your agent modules:
+All you need is one import to get started building your own agents with kotto:

 ```typescript
 import * as kotto from "https://kotto.land/mod.ts"
 ```

-This tracks the latest release.
-If you need a specific version, use:
+This tracks the latest release (recommended).
+If you ever need to pin a specific version, use:

 ```typescript
 import * as kotto from "https://kotto.land/@0.1.0/mod.ts"